 I had heard something of Jorgensen’s work before and I knew that he had retired from fashion design and opened an art gallery in his former salon in Molesworth Street.
-That was the extent of my knowledge of his career, so this exhibition was an excellent introduction.
-What I didn’t previously appreciate was just how good a reputation he had gained for his tailoring and finishing, something that I admire.
-My mum taught me to look at the finishing on garments before purchasing them.
+That was the extent of my knowledge of his career, so this exhibition was an excellent Jorgensen introduction.
+What I didn’t previously appreciate was just how good a reputation he had gained for his tailoring and finishing.
+I like good tailoring and proper finishing is always to be valued.
+My mum taught me always to look at the finishing on garments before purchasing them.
+Even at chain store level, this is still worth doing.
 I still do this even though I know that sadly, I am often likely to be disappointed to find loose threads and dangling buttons.

 The exhibition does not merely feature dresses, but coats and suits as well so you get a good idea of Jorgensen’s range as a designer.
-Jorgensen produced some of the outfits in collaboration with his talented wife Patricia Murray, a textile designer.
-Her hand beaded and embroidered pieces were stunning.
+He produced some of the outfits in collaboration with his talented wife Patricia Murray, a textile designer.
+Her hand beaded and embroidered pieces were stunning (I would love to own those pieces!)
 Apart from the design work involved, it was amazing to consider the sheer dedication and skill involved in the physical production of the clothes.
 The practical side of me was wondering how you would maintain and clean pieces made up of sequinned fabrics.
 Maybe if you were wealthy enough to buy such clothes in the first place, then that would not be your primary consideration.

 I sat and watched a video of a fashion show from 1993, the models parading to the mellow sound of Sade’s Smooth Operator.
 The show looked as stylishly produced as the clothes; a sense of humour was also in evidence, everything refreshingly un-egotistical.
 Perhaps that is because Ib Jorgensen seemed to be a modest and unassuming person, or at least that is how he came over in the interview clip.
 More a dedicated craftsperson than a prima donna type of the fashion world, he designed and made some wonderful clothes in his forty-year long career.